Charged With DUI ?

 The right to remain silent is the Miranda right that people usually know.
 However, many don’t use it to their advantage in the heat of the moment.
 Remember — you don’t have to admit that you’ve been drinking right off the bat.

-However, that doesn’t let you refuse to submit to a breathalyzer test if the officer asks you to cooperate.
+That doesn’t let you refuse to submit to a blood, breath, or urine test if the officer asks you too.
 If this is your first offense, your driver’s license could be suspended for a year just for that refusal.

 You have the right to remain silent.
-You also don’t have to submit to a search if the officer doesn’t have probable cause.
-But you do have to take a breathalyzer test if requested during a DUI arrest, unless you’re okay with the consequences of refusing.
+You do not have to submit to a field sobriety test.
+You do have to take a blood, breath, or urine test if requested during a DUI arrest, unless you’re okay with the consequences of refusing.

 Directly after the stop, write down everything that you can remember about the encounter.